OpenSees/OpenSeesDocumentation/source/developer/build.rst

    .. warning::

-         1. The install of the latest version of the base toolkit failed for me due to issues installing Python.
+         1. The install of the latest version of the base toolkit may fail due to issues installing Python.
 The error pops up right at the end.
-To overcome the problem, I choose to install the selected components option and choose every package BUT Python.
+To overcome the problem, choose to install the selected components option and choose every package BUT Python.
-         2. On windows order matters, the INtel compilers come after Visual Studio.
+         2. On windows order matters, the Intel compilers come after Visual Studio.
 If you reverse the order or if the install was not successfullm cmake when running below will give an error message about failing to find a fortran compiler.

 4. **Python**: Conan is installed via Python and as a conseequence Python must be installed.
 Conan requires at least Python 3.7.
 Builing the OpenSeesPy library requires development version installation so you have the Python header and lib files.